DanialArab/SQL/README.md

 Note on the jupyter notebook files attached to this repo:

 - SQL_Coding.ipynb file contains my solution to all of the class exercises.
-- SQL_Theoretical_Points.ipynb contains all of the notes I took from the videos.
+- SQL_Theoretical_Points.ipynb contains all of the notes I took from the course videos.
-- Leetcode_Database_Questions.ipynb contains my solution to the Leetcode - database questions using SQL.
+- Leetcode_Database_Questions.ipynb contains my solutions to the Leetcode - database questions using SQL.

 The following functions need to be executed to generate the databases in the MySQL server: